 Diverse Reports on General Sani Abacha’s Death

-After his death, rumours soon circulated that the Head-of-State had been given apple juice spiked with poison by female sex workers, notably from India.
+After Abacha’s death, rumours soon circulated that the head of state had been given apple juice spiked with poison by female sex workers, notably from India.

 The New York Times on July 11, 1998, advanced these rumours when it reported that intelligence analysts in the United States said there was evidence that General Sani Abacha was poisoned while in the company of three prostitutes.[1]
 The media house didn’t give any nationality.